mokyox/graphql-pokeapi/README.md

 # apollo-graphql-pokeapi

-An GraphQL implementation of the PokeAPI using Apollo-GraphQL.
+An GraphQL implementation of the PokeAPI using Apollo-GraphQL (version for code-talk)

 ### Sample Query